• Science

 — Archimedes

 Attributed.
-Archimedes probably never uttered the phrase in that way; he did not write about the eureka story.
-The earliest reference is by Vitruvius, a Roman writer, in the introduction of his ninth book of architecture, circa first century B.C.
+Supposed to have been his cry, jumping naked from his bath and running in the streets, excited by a discovery about water displacement that solved a problem about the purity of a gold crown.
+Archimedes probably never uttered the phrase in that way.
+We have no written record by Archimedes about the Eureka! story.
+The earliest reference is by Vitruvius, a Roman writer, in the introduction of his ninth book of architecture, c.
+1st Century B.C.
 Being nearly 200 years after the presumed event, his story of Archimedes is likely exaggerated.
+See the Vitruvius quote here.

 Give me a place to stand, and I will move the earth.